Questions:

 because of word boundaries.

-, let’s first change into the data-shell/data/pdb
+Knowing this about grep, let’s first change into the data-shell/data/pdb

 directory, then examine the following commands to detemine which will